Making the move

 24-Hour On-call Response*

-Your apartment is equipped with an emergency call system which will result in an on-call member of the team coming directly to your assistance, in an emergency.
+Your house/apartment is equipped with an emergency call system which will result in an on-call member of the team coming directly to your assistance, in an emergency.
 During times when there is no Anchor presence on site the calls are directed to Anchorcall (Anchor’s 24-hour customer centre).

 Telephone, Television and Wi-Fi*